lparra09/Power-BI/README.md

 # Power-BI
-Sample project from Udemy Course
+Sample projects from Udemy Course

 The files included are excercises from the course a Udemy course on Power BI for data analysis and Business intelligence